tazama-lf/docs/Product/configuration-management.md

 If a specific type of threshold is not required, the threshold should be omitted entirely.
 A typology configuration threshold value of 0 (zero) will always result in a breach of that typology.

 The thresholds are located in a workflow object in the typology configuration.
-If, for example, the system is expected to alert on a typology score of 500 or more, and interdict on a typology score of 1000 or more, the workflow object would be composed as follows:
+If, for example, the platform is expected to alert on a typology score of 500 or more, and interdict on a typology score of 1000 or more, the workflow object would be composed as follows:

 ```
 "workflow": {